-The following table sets forth the Company's financial assets and financial liabilities measured at fair value on a recurring basis by level within the fair value hierarchy as at December 31, 2016:
+The following table sets forth the Company's financial assets and financial liabilities measured at fair value on a recurring basis by level within the fair value hierarchy as at December 31, 2017:

 Level 1 Level 2 Level 3

 Financial assets

-Cash \$ 15,816,628 \$ - \$ -
+Cash \$ 3,419,532 \$ - \$

-Short-term investments 13,427,000 - -
+Short-term investments 1,000,000 - -

-Amounts receivable - 4,095,249 -
+Amounts receivable - 4,634,997 -

-Long-term investments 35,873 - -
+Long-term investments 33,773 -

 Financial liabilities

-Warrant liability - - (2,188,328)
+Warrant liability - - (1,161,109)

-Total financial assets and liabilities, net \$ 29,279,501 \$ 4,095,249 \$ (2,188,328)
+\$ 4,453,305 \$ 4,634,997 \$ (1,161,109)

-24. CAPITAL MANAGEMENT
+25. CAPITAL MANAGEMENT

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and expansion of its properties and to maintain a flexible capital structure for its projects for the benefit of its stakeholders.
-In the management of capital, the Company includes the term facility, equipment loans, and finance lease obligations and the components of equity.
+In the management of capital, the Company includes equity (comprising of all issued share capital, equity reserves, retained earnings or accumulated deficit, and other comprehensive income), the term facility, equipment loan obligations, and finance lease, are listed as follows: